Medical Malpractice Lawyer Oregon

 3 Ways To Know You Have A Medical Malpractice Claim

 Medical providers are human, and there is the potential that they will make a mistake when delivering care, making a diagnosis or addressing a patient’s condition.
 Many of these mistakes are minor and do not cause significant harm to the patient.
 However, there are situations where the mistake can lead to serious injury, significant financial loss, or even death.
 Not all malpractice suits will be successful in court.
-While the services of Anderson Morse & Linthorst can help litigate a medical malpractice claim, it is important to know if your situation would qualify as a case of medical malpractice.
+While the services of Andersen & Linthorst can help litigate a medical malpractice claim, it is important to know if your situation would qualify as a case of medical malpractice.

 When you seek treatment from a physician, the provider has an obligation to thoroughly explain foreseeable and reasonable risks or benefits of the proposed plan.
 There is always the risk that an unforeseeable and unusual outcome may occur, and in the case that it does, it may be time to contact a medical malpractice lawyer in Oregon.
 For example, a patient may be scheduled for a relatively non-threatening procedure like gallbladder removal.
 While the surgery itself may go well, the surgeon may accidentally cut the bile ducts and an infection could ensue.
 Sepsis from the infection can be life-threatening.
 This situation creates additional complications and consequences that may be litigated as medical malpractice.